top of page

 Renovating your bathroom may be a worthwhile upgrade where you live, but it’s not the best investment for rental properties.
 This is because renters are often looking for mere functionality, especially in bathrooms — a high-end bathroom wouldn’t do much in moving the needle for people choosing between different properties to rent.
 At the same time, a bathroom renovation can quickly get expensive.
 Investing so much in a space that would do with just some cleanliness and functionality isn’t a good idea.
 If your bathrooms need some sprucing up, opt for basic upgrades that won’t cost a fortune, such as: Give it a fresh coat of neutral paint.
 Remember, neutral colours suit a myriad of different people, and make an otherwise constricted space look bright and open.
 Increase storage space with floating shelves, cabinetry, wall hooks, and wicker baskets.
 Ensure optimal ventilation with an exhaust fan.
 Here are a handful of tips to remember for bathroom renovations — you may want to skip the flooring, but if it's a need of the moment, be sure to avoid expensive options.
 More on expensive flooring below!

 Renovating your bathroom may be a worthwhile upgrade where you live, but it’s not the best investment for rental properties.
-This is because renters are often looking for mere functionality, especially in bathrooms — a high-end bathroom wouldn’t do much in moving the needle for people choosing between different properties to rent.
+This is because renters are often looking for mere functionality, especially in bathrooms — a high-end bathroom wouldn’t do much to move the needle for people choosing between different properties to rent.

 At the same time, a bathroom renovation can quickly get expensive.
 Investing so much in a space that would do with just some cleanliness and functionality isn’t a good idea.
 If your bathrooms need some sprucing up, opt for basic upgrades that won’t cost a fortune, such as: